BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 He would probably be horrified at our attempt to [simulate the whole earth](https://blogs.nvidia.com/blog/earth-2-supercomputer/) to predict and control our future.
 But how else can we deal with an open, unpredictable future other than the pursuit of more and more accurate predictions?
 Esposito asks if this future will still be open {% cite esposito:2024 esposito:2023 %}.

-We have reached an alarming point at which millions of people can no longer discriminate between hyperreality and reality.
+We have reached an alarming point at which millions of people can no longer discriminate between reality and hyperreality.
-That which cannot be simulated disappears.
+That which cannot be simulated seems to disappear.
 There is a confusion between truth claims grounded in evidence and sound logic and alternative facts inspired by ludicrous, unsubstantiated conspiracy theories due to proliferation.
 In the case of the climate crisis, there is no room for alternative truths.
-The reality of the crisis will eventually bleed into hyperreality.
+Sooner or later the reality of the crisis will eventually bleed into hyperreality.
-Will we be able to give it symbolic meaning, or will it be integrated into the void filled with media and electronic simulations?
+Will we be able to give it symbolic meaning, or will it be re-integrated into the void filled with media and simulations?
-Even if we all construct our own perspective on the world, the (physical) reality of the climate crisis will not disappear if we stop believing in it.
+Even if we construct our own perspective on the world, the physical reality of the climate crisis will not disappear if we stop believing in it.

 ## References